-The past few years, I started noticing an unfortunate trend in my new year’s resolutions: They were all steeped in negativity.
+A few years ago, I started noticing an unfortunate trend in my new year’s resolutions: They were all steeped in negativity.
 “I’m going to lose weight” (because I’m too big).
 “I’m going to stop eating after 7 p.m.” (because I need to lose weight).
 “I’m going to hit the gym more” (same-old, same-old).
 What I’ve basically been saying is: “My body sucks.”

 So, although focusing on my health is undoubtedly a huge priority for me, I’ve come to the conclusion that the only way I’m going to reach my goals is if I possess a positive body image.
-For 2015, that means out with the negative resolutions and in with the encouraging and uplifting ones.
+For the upcoming year, that means out with the negative resolutions and in with the encouraging and uplifting ones.
+Here’s the plan:

 I’m going to hit the gym because I love my body — not because I hate it.